-Since leaving my “real” job in 2015, I have been a travel and a seasonal nurse in Tulsa, OK and at two different hospitals in Tucson, AZ (I’ll get to the differences later, but they’re pretty much the same).
-I worked four contracts in Tulsa and am finishing up my ninth contract in Tucson, with time off between contracts to farm and travel the world.
+Since leaving my “real” job in 2015, I have been a travel and a seasonal nurse in Tulsa, OK, Tucson, AZ, and in Salt Lake City, UT.
+(I’ll get to the differences later, but they’re pretty much the same).
+I worked four contracts in Tulsa, nine contracts in Tucson, and 1.5 contracts in Salt Lake, with time off between contracts to farm, have babies, and travel the world.
+Yes, we had both our babies while travel nursing and living in other peoples’ furnished homes.
 I have also worked four seasons as a temporary nurse in LaMoure, ND, giving vaccines to the locals while Greg farms.
 Now *that* is a great job.

 When I left said “real” job in 2015, Greg quit his too and we spent an amazing six months traveling the country out of our converted Windstar minivan, God rest her soul… Oh, she’s not dead, we just sold her to a kindred spirit for a place to sleep on his climbing trips.
 We hiked, we camped, we rode bikes, we went to baseball games, we climbed mountains, we sailed with friends in Maine, we sailed with friends in Wisconsin, we backpacked with friends in Wyoming, we babysat our nieces and nephews in Oklahoma and North Dakota.
 And… looking at these pictures makes me want to quit my job all over again… Oh wait, I don’t have a full time job anymore. #funemployment